seatable/seatable-admin-docs/docs/installation/components/n8n.md

 [Read more about this community node in SeaTable Forum →](https://forum.seatable.io/t/rework-of-n8n-seatable-integration/2745/10)

-## Limitations of the Current n8n Version
+## Limitations of the Community Edition of n8n

 The installed n8n version on this server is the self-hosted free Community Edition, which aligns with the **Starter Cloud version**.